-Which is the best London airport for me?
+What's the best London airport for me to use?

 1. Heathrow (LHR)

-Heathrow Airport, London's main hub, is also one of the world's busiest airports, with 75.7 million passengers passing through in 2016.
+Heathrow Airport, London's main hub, is also one of the world's busiest airports, with 80.1 million passengers coming through in 2018.

 Spread across five terminals and just 14 miles west of central London, it's the easiest airport for getting into town.

-The Piccadilly Line on the Underground metro system serves three tube stations (Heathrow Terminals 1, 2 and 3; Terminal 4; and Terminal 5 -- all in fare zone 6), with trains running every two to three minutes during the day, with a journey time of around 45 minutes from zone 1.
+The Piccadilly Line on the Underground metro system serves three tube stations (Heathrow Terminals 1, 2 and 3; Terminal 4; and Terminal 5 -- all in fare zone 6), with trains running every few minutes during the day, and a journey time of around 45 minutes from zone 1.

+You can use an Oyster card or contactless payment card to get around, or buy a paper ticket.
+Of course, you'll be at the whim of the tube, which, while generally fairly reliable, isn't always pleasant for a long journey.

 Heathrow is London's busiest and biggest airport.